 DAY ONE: Discover farm-fresh winter produce

-This postcard-perfect working farm nurtures 400 chickens, wide-eyed Highland cattle and Southdown baby doll sheep, which big and small members of the family can meet while you explore the orchard and veggie gardens.
-The two- and three-bedroom guest cabins here are completely off-grid (renewably powered) and self-contained, with Scandi-chic furnishings and outdoor firepits for marshmallow roasting.
+Just 20 minutes out of Jindabyne is Avonside Alpine Estate, your base for the next two nights.
+This postcard-perfect working farm nurtures 400 chickens, Highland cattle and Southdown baby doll sheep, which big and small members of the family can meet, as well as exploring the orchard and veggie gardens.
+The eco-friendly two- and three-bedroom cabins here are completely off-grid and self-contained, with Scandi-style furnishings and an outdoor firepit for marshmallow roasting.

 DAY TWO: Pull on your beanie & lace up your ski boots